wederribas/movies-trailers/README.md

 ## Attention

 This project has already a sample data **(stored in db.sqlite3 file)** with some sample movies already registered.
-To create new entries or edit the existing ones, access the admin page with the password **udacityfsnd**.
+To create new movies entries or edit the existing ones, access the admin page with the user **guestadmin** and password **udacity2017**.

 ## License